DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop3/README.md

 # Welcome to Session 3: Small Steps in R

 Welcome back!
 And if you are new, welcome!
 In this session we are going to continue exploring a sample dataset in R and learn more about ggplot.

+You can find the video of thei workshop here: https://vimeo.com/641592878

 A quick recap of the topics we covered last time:

 1. Reading R code